 A review of the projected IANA Stewardship Transition costs in the FY16 budget to ensure that there are adequate funds to address significant cost increases if needed to implement the transition plan without unduly impacting other areas of the budget.

-Annex I – Charter of the Customer Standing Committee (CSC) [DT C]
+Annex I – Proposed Charter of the Customer Standing Committee (CSC) [DT-C]

 Mission

-The Customer Standing Committee (CSC) has been established to perform the operational responsibilities previously performed by the US Department of Commerce National Telecommunications and Information Administration as it relates to the monitoring of performance of the IANA naming function.
+The Customer Standing Committee (CSC) has been established to perform the operational responsibilities previously performed by the US Department of Commerce National Telecommunications and Information Administration as it relates to the monitoring of the performance of the IANA naming function.
 This transfer of responsibilities took effect on [date].

 The Mission of the CSC is to ensure continued satisfactory performance of the IANA function for the direct customers of the naming services.
 The primary customers of the naming services are top level domain registry operators, but also include root server operators and other non-root zone functions.